kchapelier/procedural-generation/README.md

 Jaap van Muijden explains the real-time procedural placement technique implemented in Horizon Zero Dawn on the GPU and how the game artists can use it to paint the world with ecotopes.

+### <a href="https://www.youtube.com/watch?v=sUjW5zlgeoQ">[IRDC 2016] Markov by Candlelight</a>

+Jason Grinblat discusses the use of markov chain to generate books in Caves of Qud, how the specificities of the algorithm matches the context of the game and how to insert meaningful bits of text in markov chains.

+### <a href="https://www.youtube.com/watch?v=ClGAApZYIvI">[Roguelike Celebration 2017] Procedurally generated histories in Caves of Qud</a>

+Jason Grinblat discusses how the history of the world is generated, how it is told to the player and how it is integrated in the gameplay.

 ## Books / Ebooks

 ### <a href="http://www.procjam.com/seeds/">Seeds, the PROCJAM Zine</a>